 Who should attend

-The course is designed for geologists, engineers and other geoscientists requiring a practical introduction to geostatistical methods applied to data analysis, interpolation and simulation.
+The course is designed for geologists, engineers and other geoscientists requiring a practical introduction to geostatistical methods and their applications.

-- The foundation stone of geostatistics: quantifying the spatial behaviour via the variogram.
-Calculating, modelling and interpreting the directional variograms.
+• The foundation stone of geostatistics: quantifying the spatial behaviour via the variogram.
+Calculating, modeling and interpreting the directional variograms.